TAUSBV/dqf-api/v3/README.md

 **Example:** If you are applying a TEP (Translation-Editing-Proofreading) approach followed by an "official" reveiw step, you may want to consider the Translation and Editing steps as DQF _translation_ steps and depending on how Proofreading is handled, you may consider it a _translation_ or _review_ step for DQF purposes.

 Each type of child project requires specific settings.
 These are specified in the [Translation](#translation) and [Review](#review) sections.
-By default, the Child Project will inherit the settings/basic attributes specified in the Master Project, but there can be exceptions (see [Review](#review) for more details).
+By default, the Child Project will inherit the settings/basic attributes specified in the master project, but there can be exceptions (see [Review](#review) for more details).

 **IMPORTANT:** In the current implementation, the "review only" scenario is _not_ supported.
-You will always need to have at least one Child Project of type _translation_ in a project tree.
+You will always need to have at least one child project of type _translation_ in a project tree.

-You should post a DQF Child Project every time _at least_ one of these conditions is true:
+You should post a DQF child project every time _at least_ one of these conditions is true:
 * _There is a change in workflow step_ (if applicable)
 * _There is a change in the user who is working on the project._ User should be understood from a DQF perspective as the TAUS account or email address associated with the requests.
 This can map 1:1 with the users shown in your system, but it may also not be the case.
 This condition also includes the scenario in which a Project Manager receives a project back and sends it to someone else, which would count as three different users.

-Every Child Project has an associated _owner_.
+Every child project has an associated _owner_.
 Generally speaking, the _owner_ is the TAUS account that is in use when making the request.
 You also have the possibility of declaring a different owner for a child project by specifying an email in the *assignee* parameter.
 This email must belong to an existing **TAUS account**.
 This is the case when the individual assignee is known at the moment of the POST request.
 Please note that for the purposes of the DQF hierarchy, an assignee does not have to actually perform the translation/review task.
 It could also just be a project manager who receives the assignment from their customer.
-This satisfies the second condition for posting a Child Project.
+This satisfies the second condition for posting a child project.

-**IMPORTANT:** As shown in the [overview schema](https://drive.google.com/file/d/0B5gqwLeATMtuZm8tR183OHFKQlE/view?usp=sharing), a Child Project can only have ***one*** parent project, while a parent project can have multiple Child Projects.
+**IMPORTANT:** As shown in the [overview schema](https://drive.google.com/file/d/0B5gqwLeATMtuZm8tR183OHFKQlE/view?usp=sharing), a child project can only have ***one*** parent project, while a parent project can have multiple child projects.
 Please keep this in mind when dealing with returned jobs and/or split jobs.
 Once the DQF project tree branches out, the branches need to be kept separate and cannot be merged back.
 This is one of the main differences between the DQF tree structure and your tool.

-When posting the request, there is no need to declare files, as Child Projects have access to the master/root project files.
+When posting the request, there is no need to declare files, as child projects have access to the master/root project files.
 A child project can get a list of the available files with [GET /v3/project/child/{projectId}/file](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile/getAll).
-The projectId here refers to the Child Project.
+The projectId here refers to the child project.

-The [POST /v3/project/child/{projectId}/file/{fileId}/targetLang](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile%2FTarget_Language/add) will be used next to declare the target language(s) of the Child Project.
+The [POST /v3/project/child/{projectId}/file/{fileId}/targetLang](http://dqf-api.ta-us.net/#!/Project%2FChild%2FFile%2FTarget_Language/add) will be used next to declare the target language(s) of the child project.

 **NOTE:** A child project can declare any combination of files/targetLangs that are a **subset** of the *file/targetLang* pairs of their **parent**.
-So building on the previous example, *child1* can declare *nl-NL* for file1 but not *nl-NL* for file2.
+So building on the example above, *child1* can declare *nl-NL* for file1 but not *nl-NL* for file2.

 <a name="translation"/>
 ## Translation